F5 Networks, Inc. (NASDAQ:FFIV) Shares Sold by Columbus Macro LLC

-Several brokerages have recently issued reports on FFIV.
-MKM Partners upgraded F5 Networks from a “neutral” rating to a “buy” rating and lifted their price target for the company from $140.00 to $170.00 in a research report on Friday, October 23rd.
-Smith Barney Citigroup lifted their price target on F5 Networks from $165.00 to $190.00 in a research report on Friday, January 8th.
-Barclays lifted their price target on F5 Networks from $212.00 to $235.00 and gave the company an “overweight” rating in a research report on Thursday, January 14th.
-Credit Suisse Group lifted their price target on F5 Networks from $205.00 to $207.00 and gave the company an “outperform” rating in a research report on Friday, January 8th.
-Finally, JPMorgan Chase & Co. upgraded F5 Networks from a “neutral” rating to an “overweight” rating and lifted their price target for the company from $144.00 to $192.00 in a research report on Monday, November 16th.
-One equities research analyst has rated the stock with a sell rating, five have assigned a hold rating and thirteen have assigned a buy rating to the company.
-F5 Networks has an average rating of “Buy” and a consensus price target of $185.16.

-F5 Networks (NASDAQ:FFIV) last posted its quarterly earnings results on Saturday, October 31st.
-The network technology company reported $2.43 EPS for the quarter, beating the consensus estimate of $2.37 by $0.06.
-F5 Networks had a net margin of 13.08% and a return on equity of 19.72%.
-The business had revenue of $614.82 million for the quarter, compared to analysts’ expectations of $607.12 million.
-During the same period in the previous year, the company posted $2.59 EPS.
-F5 Networks’s revenue was up 4.1% on a year-over-year basis.
-As a group, equities research analysts forecast that F5 Networks, Inc. will post 7.16 earnings per share for the current fiscal year.

-In other news, EVP Ana Maria White sold 257 shares of the firm’s stock in a transaction dated Monday, November 2nd.
-The stock was sold at an average price of $132.39, for a total transaction of $34,024.23.
-Following the completion of the sale, the executive vice president now directly owns 16,601 shares of the company’s stock, valued at approximately $2,197,806.39.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, EVP Chad Michael Whalen sold 759 shares of F5 Networks stock in a transaction dated Thursday, November 5th.
-The shares were sold at an average price of $140.00, for a total value of $106,260.00.
-Following the sale, the executive vice president now owns 5,484 shares of the company’s stock, valued at $767,760.
+In related news, EVP Geng Lin sold 2,681 shares of the firm’s stock in a transaction that occurred on Wednesday, October 28th.
+The shares were sold at an average price of $134.62, for a total transaction of $360,916.22.
+Following the completion of the sale, the executive vice president now directly owns 2,961 shares in the company, valued at $398,609.82.
+The transaction was disclosed in a filing with the SEC, which is accessible through the SEC website.
+Also, CFO Francis J. Pelzer sold 6,500 shares of the business’s stock in a transaction that occurred on Tuesday, December 8th.
+The shares were sold at an average price of $170.00, for a total transaction of $1,105,000.00.
+Following the transaction, the chief financial officer now directly owns 13,331 shares in the company, valued at $2,266,270.
 The disclosure for this sale can be found here.
-Over the last quarter, insiders have sold 23,403 shares of company stock valued at $3,886,314.
-0.34% of the stock is owned by corporate insiders.
+Insiders have sold 23,403 shares of company stock worth $3,886,314 in the last quarter.
+0.34% of the stock is currently owned by corporate insiders.

+Several brokerages recently issued reports on FFIV.
+Cowen raised their price target on F5 Networks from $223.00 to $255.00 and gave the stock an “outperform” rating in a report on Monday.
+Colliers Securities raised their target price on F5 Networks from $175.00 to $190.00 and gave the company a “buy” rating in a research report on Monday, November 23rd.
+JPMorgan Chase & Co. upgraded F5 Networks from a “neutral” rating to an “overweight” rating and raised their target price for the company from $144.00 to $192.00 in a research report on Monday, November 16th.
+Royal Bank of Canada raised their target price on F5 Networks from $154.00 to $182.00 and gave the company a “sector perform” rating in a research report on Friday, January 8th.
+Finally, Morgan Stanley raised their target price on F5 Networks from $175.00 to $205.00 and gave the company an “overweight” rating in a research report on Tuesday, December 15th.
+One research analyst has rated the stock with a sell rating, five have given a hold rating and thirteen have issued a buy rating to the stock.
+The stock presently has an average rating of “Buy” and a consensus price target of $185.16.

 About F5 Networks